andybp85/frog/README.md

 3. Which is then run through autoprefixer and cssnano via postcss for vendor prefix double-checking and minification.
 4. The normal `<link>` CSS tags are stripped from the HTML string and the `<!-- CSS -->` comment is replaced with the CSS string.
 5. The whole HTML string is minified and written over the file it was read from.

+Note this runs after the file is generated, so if the script errors, the un-minified file will be left in place.

 ---
 **Below is the original readme for Frog, provided for reference.
 The build status, etc. do not accurately reflect this repo**